pactflow/swagger-mock-validator/README.md

 If the pact broker has basic auth enabled, pass a --user option with username and password joined by a colon (i.e. THE_USERNAME:THE_PASSWORD) to access the pact broker resources.

+If the pact broker has bearer token auth enabled, pass a --token option along with the token to access the pact broker resources.

+You can also set the following environment variables

+- Basic Auth
+  - `PACT_BROKER_USERNAME`
+  - `PACT_BROKER_PASSWORD`
+- Bearer Auth
+  - `PACT_BROKER_TOKEN`

 Options:
-  -V, --version                                   output the version number -p, --provider [string]                         The name of the provider in the pact broker -t, --tag [string]                              The tag to filter pacts retrieved from the pact broker -u, --user [USERNAME:PASSWORD]                  The basic auth username and password to access the pact broker -a, --analyticsUrl [string]                     The url to send analytics events to as a http post -o, --outputDepth [integer]                     Specifies the number of times to recurse while formatting the output objects.
+  -V, --version                                   output the version number -p, --provider [string]                         The name of the provider in the pact broker -t, --tag [string]                              The tag to filter pacts retrieved from the pact broker -u, --user [USERNAME:PASSWORD]                  The basic auth username and password to access the pact broker -u, --token [string]                            The bearer token to access the pact broker -a, --analyticsUrl [string]                     The url to send analytics events to as a http post -o, --outputDepth [integer]                     Specifies the number of times to recurse while formatting the output objects.
 This is useful in case of large complicated objects or schemas. (default: 4)
   -A, --additionalPropertiesInResponse [boolean]  allow additional properties in response bodies, default false